There are two pathways to attain the Career Facilitation Programme (CFP).

 1) Applicants must currently be providing career coaching and/or career advisory as their primary job role* in their company/organisation.
 They must be conducting career development facilitation in organisations serving workers and/or groups with special needs, providing career advisory services to students for career centres at educational institutions or working in organisations managing career services and online portals.

-2) Effective verbal and written communication skills in the use of the English Language (possess workplace literacy skills at the proficiency level equivalent to Level 6 stated in the Employability Skills WSQ framework).
+2) Effective verbal and written communication skills in the use of the English Language.

 * Those who are not currently providing career coaching and/or career advisory services as their primary role, will have to attach a letter (to the course application form) from an authorized person of the sponsoring company or host organisation.
 The letter should provide the following details: